Rox2 SNPs: R1b-P312>DF27>Z2571>(FGC11395/FGC11397/FGC11388/FGC11369 and a few dozen phylogenetic equivalents). YFull name: R-Y8397

 Extensive NGS testing is available from Full Genomes Corporation (FGC).
 Turner (FTDNA kit N3036, FGC kit number GYBGZ) received FGC results on 3rd April, 2014 (link).
-There are dozens of newly discovered SNPs in a phylogenetically equivalent block below DF27>ZZ12>ZZ19>Z2571 ranging from FGC11367 to FGC12971.
-These new SNPs are shared with an anonymous kit in the 1000 Genomes project, kit ID is HG00107, where confidence is high of a reliable result in the 1000 Genomes test.
-Both HG00107's parents and grandparents are from the same locality in Orkney.
-HG00107 is a match to the Rox2 STR modal/base haplotype.
-Dickinson (FTDNA kit 134765, FGC kit WBAFF, of sixteenth century Cumbrian origin) received FGC results on 12th April, 2014 and shares at least 45 Rox2 SNPs with Turner (GYBGZ), the remainder (more recent, 'private' SNPs) being relevant only to each family line respectively.
-FTDNA's Big Y appears to test for under half of the 45-ish Rox2 relevant SNPs present in the two FGC tests, although results and coverage can vary from one test to another.
-I (N3461, North Yorkshire origin) got a FGC11397+ result from YSEQ on 8th June, 2014, as did several other STR matches who took 'one-off' tests in that year.
-Northern Swedish BigY and STR Rox2 match, Persson FTDNA kit 330933, was added to the YFull tree under Z2571 in December, 2014.
-His YFull kit number is
+Many SNPs were seen to be shared with an anonymous kit in the 1000 Genomes project, HG00107, where they can be read and compared in that test.
+Both HG00107's parents and grandparents are from the same locality in Orkney and HG00107 is a match to the Rox2 STR modal.
+Dickinson (FTDNA kit 134765, FGC kit WBAFF, of sixteenth century Cumbrian origin) received FGC results on 12th April, 2014 He and Turner share dozens of SNPs in a phylogenetically equivalent block below DF27>Z2571.
+FTDNA's Big Y appears to test for under half of the 45-ish Rox2 relevant SNPs present in the two FGC tests.
+Coverage can vary from one test to another.
+I (N3461, sixteenth century North Yorkshire origins) got a FGC11397+ result (one of the phylogenetically equivalent SNPs below Z2571) from YSEQ in June, 2014, as have several others who since tested single SNPs with either YSEQ or FTDNA.
+Northern Swedish BigY and 111 STR Rox2 match, Persson FTDNA kit 330933/YFull kit

 FGC11395 (14861066, C>A), a Rox2 SNP, one of many equivalents that currently define the cluster.
 FGC11395 is also covered by FTDNA's BigY test.
 (Available to test at YSEQ.net).
 YFull name: Y8842.